duncdrum/cbdb-data/doc/function-doc.md

 # xQuery Function Documentation
+In addition to the information in this document, there is a [spreadsheet](https://docs.google.com/spreadsheets/d/15CtYfxx4_LsmLUBDm5MPfZ4StWGlpCTWMyUMR1tPHjM/edit?usp=sharing) listing each column used in this conversion.

 ## bibliography
-[Here](https://docs.google.com/spreadsheets/d/15CtYfxx4_LsmLUBDm5MPfZ4StWGlpCTWMyUMR1tPHjM/edit?usp=sharing) is a spreadsheet listing each column used in this conversion.
+This module deals with core bibliographical data from CBDB.
+It's elements are frequently referenced by ``@soure`` across the whole data set.
+For the genre taxonomy of cbdb see [genre](#genre).

 ### bib:bibl-dates